 The chainsaw is a truly unique tool that facilitates felling trees and cutting firewood.
-The main advantage of this tool is the fast maximum speed and the ability to brake the chain instantly.
+The main advantage of this tool is the fast maximum speed and the ability to brake the blade instantly.
 During the operation of the tool, various malfunctions occur, and one of them is uneven sawing.
-If the chainsaw cuts crookedly, it causes inconvenience to the sawyer, as well as consumes a large amount of fuel.
-If you encounter such a malfunction, this material will show you how it can be identified and corrected chainsaw not cutting straight.

 - Why Do Chainsaw Not Cutting Straight – Side Of the Chain

-- The Main Reasons Why the Chainsaw Not Cutting Straight
+- The Main Reasons Why the Chainsaw Doesn’t Cut Straight

 - Useful Information: Why Is My Chainsaw Not Cutting Straight, or Not Cutting At All?